Raif Dizdarević: Political career

-After the war, as a member of the Communist Party, Dizdarević was elevated into high political functions.
+After the war, as a member of the Communist Party, Dizdarević was elevated into higher-ranking political functions.
 From 1945, he was a member of the State Security Administration.
 As a diplomat, he served in embassies in Bulgaria (1951–1954), the Soviet Union (1956–1959), and Czechoslovakia (1963–1967).

-Dizdarević was an assistant Federal Secretary of Foreign Affairs, with Miloš Minić being the Minister.
+Dizdarević was an assistant Federal Secretary of Foreign Affairs, with Miloš Minić being the minister.
 From April 1978 until April 1982, he was the President of the Presidency of SR Bosnia and Herzegovina, after which he served as President of the Federal Assembly of Yugoslavia.

 From 15 May 1984 until 30 December 1987, Dizdarević was the Minister of Foreign Affairs.
 On 15 May 1988, he became President of the Presidency of Yugoslavia, following the resignation of Hamdija Pozderac.
 During Dizdarević's time as head of state, Yugoslavia had a foreign debt of over US$21 billion and an annual inflation rate of 217 percent.
 In March 1989, Dizdarević had to cancel a foreign trip to Brazil, Uruguay and Senegal amid unrest in the Albanian-majority province of Kosovo.

-Later life
+Writing career

 Dizdarević, who tried to keep the Yugoslav federation together, lost his political influence with the start of the Yugoslav Wars.
-Later he lived in Sarajevo and published his memoirs.
-He published a memoir book Od smrti Tita do smrti Jugoslavije ("From the death of Tito to the death of Yugoslavia", ISBN 978-9958-10275-2) and a book of memories on events and personalities Vrijeme koje se pamti ("Times to be remembered", ISBN 9958-703-81-5).
+Later he lived in Sarajevo and published his memoirs, From the death of Tito to the death of Yugoslavia (Od smrti Tita do smrti Jugoslavije), and a book of memories on events and personalities called Times to be remembered (Vrijeme koje se pamti).

+Personal life and death

 His son Predrag lives in the United States, while his daughter Jasminka lives in Belgrade, Serbia.
 His nephew was the journalist, diplomat, and activist Srđan Dizdarević, who died in 2016.
+Dizdarević died in Sarajevo on 2 September 2026, at the age of 99.